 We will use a spatial regression discontinuity design to provide rigorous estimates of the causal impact of the melkisation program on key outcomes for farmers, such as access to credit, productivity, and investment.
-We will do this by collecting remote sensing data, longitudinal survey and crop production data from male and female farmers who own collective land inside the collectives that are participating in the program.
+We will do this by collecting remote sensing data, longitudinal survey and crop production data from male and female farmers who own collective land inside the collectives that are participating in the program and from farmers who own collective land nearby but who do not participate in the program.
 We will conduct farmer surveys that include a spouse module and parcel roster, as well as crop cuts, in order to measure key outcomes at baseline, interim, and end line.
 We will compare outcomes between control and treatment groups to establish impact estimates of the program.
 This approach has strong appeal because under certain assumptions (discussed in more detail below) parcels near the treatment boundary can be thought of as randomly assigned to either the treatment or control groups, thereby controlling for unobservable variation that also affects the outcomes of interest.